KPrince-coder/alx-system_engineering-devops/0x00-shell_basics/README.md

 0.A command to print the name of the absolute path of the present working directory.
-1.Display the contents list of your current directory
+1.Display the contents list of your current directory.
+2.Changes working directory to home directory.